Phase-type frailty models: A flexible approach to modeling unobserved heterogeneity in survival analysis: Multivariate extensions

-This class of bivariate distributions is dense on the set of distributions on $\R_+^2$ and allows for estimation via an EM algorithm (see \cite{ahlstrom1999parametric}).
-Moreover, this class can be extended to larger dimensions with a similar construction principle (see \cite{albrecher2020mulmml}).
+In addition to closed-form expressions of different functionals, this class of bivariate distributions is dense on the set of distributions on $\R_+^2$ \cite[see][]{albrecher2020fitting}.
+Thus, we can approximate any distribution with support on $\R_+^2$ with members of this family.
+Moreover, these distributions allow for estimation via an explicit EM algorithm introduced by \cite{ahlstrom1999parametric}, which facilitates their use in practice.
+It is worth mentioning that this class can be extended to larger dimensions with a similar construction principle, and we refer to, e.g., \cite{albrecher2020mulmml} for the interested reader.
 However, to focus on the main ideas of the model, we consider only the bivariate case.

-The key idea of the correlated frailty model is that the frailties of individuals in a group are correlated but not necessarily shared.
-Considering a bivariate correlated frailty model.
-Under this model, the conditional joint survival function is given by

-where $Z_1$ and $Z_2$ are the two correlated frailties and $M_1$ and $M_2$ denote the baseline cumulative hazards.
-Here, the distribution of the random vector $(Z_1, Z_2)$ determines the association structure of the events in the model.

-We now take $\bfZ = (Z_1, Z_2)$ with joint density given by \eqref{eq:bivPH}.
-In this way,
+We now take $ \bfZ$ with joint density given by \eqref{eq:bivPH}.
+In this way, $\bfY$ has joint survival function given by